January 19, 2012

 Jon Huntsman

-The former Governor of Utah who is a now a former Republican presidential candidate
+The former Governor of Utah who ran as a Republican presidential candidate in 2012

 Comment in